Blankeos/solid-hmr-signal-bugs/README.md

 - ❌ solid-start - state is NOT persisted
 - ❌ solid-vike - state is NOT persisted
 - ❌ solid-vite - state is NOT persisted
+- ❌ svelte-vite - state is NOT persisted
+- ❌ svelte-kit - state is NOT persisted